philmon4/linuxretrobasic/README.md

 ```
 INKEY$ - returns (and eats) the last key pressed buffer (non-blocking). e.g. PRINT INKEY$
 RND - random number betweeen 0 and 1. e.g. LET a = RND
+GETCHAR$ - pauses program, waiting for a keypress, which is returned as a string
 ```

 Functions